 Speaking of gasoline, the average human isn’t that great at using theirs efficiently.
 We speed when we don’t need to.
 We plow the brakes a little too hard when we don’t need to.
 We do this so often that we don’t even register it in our minds.
 But it does register, both in our increased trips to the gas station and to the car mechanic.
 Robots will be able to better regulate our gas and brakes to offer a smoother ride, cut gas consumption by 15 percent, and reduce the stress and wear on car parts—and our environment.

 Finally, while some of you may enjoy the pastime of driving your car for a sunny weekend road trip, only the worst of humanity enjoys their hours-long commute to work.
 Imagine a day where instead of having to keep your eyes on the road, you can cruise to work while reading a book, listening to music, checking emails, browsing the Internet, talking with loved ones, etc.

 The average American spends about 200 hours a year (about 45 minutes a day) driving their car.
 If you assume your time is worth even half of the minimum wage, say five dollars, then that can amount to $325 billion in lost, unproductive time across the US (assuming a ~325 million US population 2015).
 Multiply that time savings across the world and we could see trillions of dollars freed for more productive ends.

 Of course, as with all things, there are negatives to self-driving cars.
 What happens when your car’s computer crashes?
-Won’t making driving easier encourage people to drive more, thereby increasing traffic and pollution?
+Won’t making driving easier encourage people to drive more often, thereby increasing traffic and pollution?
 Could your car be hacked to steal your personal information or maybe even remotely kidnap you while on the road?
 Likewise, could these cars be used by terrorists to remotely deliver a bomb to a target location?
 We cover these questions and much more in our Future of Transportation series.

 But the pros and cons of self-driving cars aside, how will they change the cities where we live?